sid-parikh/subteam4-final-data/README.md

 `data/places.txt` is from [Census.gov](https://www2.census.gov/geo/docs/reference/codes/PLACElist.txt).
 It's just to map place names to IDs.

-`data/results.csv` is the output of `parse.py`. still a WIP but right now shows stops in each area specified
+`data/results.csv` is the output of `parse.py`.
+It is the summarized data: right now we are calculating thr number of stops and the number of wheelchair-accessible stops.

+maps are available under `data/places/`

 to run the script do `pip install -r requirements.txt` and `python parse.py`. the main libraries used are geopandas and pandas. you can also plot the shapes (looks pretty cool) with matplotlib.